Sociodemographic and Lifestyle Factors Associated with Undiagnosed Diabetes in Indonesia

 Objective.
 This study assessed the sociodemographic and lifestyle factors related to undiagnosed DM in Indonesians.

 Methodology.
 This cross-sectional study analyzed secondary data from the 2018 Indonesian Basic Health Research (Riskesdas).
-It involved 3,755 study subjects, 3,619 individuals with high blood glucose levels meeting the DM criteria but without a prior diagnosis and 136 individuals with controlled DM.
+It involved 3,755 study subjects, 3,619 individuals with high blood glucose levels meeting and 136 individuals with controlled DM.
 Multivariable regression analysis examined the associations between sociodemographic and lifestyle factors and undiagnosed diabetes.

 Result.
 The study revealed that 80% of the DM cases among the subjects were undiagnosed.
 Multivariable analysis confirmed that age group, area of residence, employment, wealth quintiles and physical activity were significantly associated with higher odds of undiagnosed diabetes.
 Notably, sex, smoking status and vegetable consumption did not show any association with the diagnosis status of diabetes.